 In baseball, a single run can matter a lot: Roughly 28% of all MLB games are decided by one run.
 This explains why the run line is nearly always set at +/- 1.5, regardless of which teams are playing.

 Roughly 28% of all MLB games are decided by one run.

-The chart below shows the four possible outcomes we’re concerned with in run line betting and sets out the number of games that end with that outcome (based on a sample size of tens of thousands of games).
+The chart below illustrates the likelihood of each outcome, based on a sample size of tens of thousands of games.
 There will be short-term variations within seasons, but this is a great reference point and should hold true over the long-term.

 |Result||Home Favorite||Road Favorite|